Toronto Regional Real Estate Board

 The percentage of consumers who thought it was a bad time to make a big-ticket purchase moved up in April as fewer respondents expressed uncertainty on this topic.

-According to the Conference Board of Canada, consumer confidence in Ontario rebounded again in March after falling for most of 2023.
+According to the Conference Board of Canada, consumer confidence in Ontario continued to move higher in November 2024.

-Regarding expectations for their household budget over the next six months, the number of respondents unsure of future conditions moved slightly higher in March, as the percentage of respondents expecting their household financial situation to worsen trended down while those who were optimistic ticked up.
+Regarding expectations for their household budget over the next six months, the number of respondents expecting their household financial situation to improve edged slightly lower compared to the previous month as the number of those expressing pessimism moved up.
+Most respondents expect conditions to remain constant.

-Sentiment about making major purchases, like a home or a car, remains at historically subdued levels but improved in March.
-The percentage of consumers who thought it was a good time to buy ticked slightly higher compared to the previous month while those who thought it was a bad time moved lower.
-The number of respondents indicating they feel uncertain about whether it is a good or bad time to make a major purchase ticked higher in March.
+Sentiment about making major purchases, like a home or a car, remains at historically subdued levels but has improved dramatically in recent months.
+The number of respondents indicating they feel uncertain about whether it is a good or bad time to make a major purchase continued trending higher in November as those who thought it was a bad time continued to fall.

 Note: Based on 3-month moving averages.